8.6 Decongestants

 Administration: oral, well absorbed.
 Onset within 15-30 minutes

-Assess congestion and lung sounds before and periodically after therapy.
+Assess nasal congestion and lung sounds before and periodically after therapy.
+Assess blood pressure and heart rate due to side effects of potential hypertension and palpitations.

-This medication is not safe for children under the age of 4 years.
+This medication is not recommended for children under the age of 4 years, seek medical advice.

 Use with caution for clients who have cardiac dysrhythmias, hyperthyroidism, DM (diabetes mellitus), prostatic hypertrophy, and glaucoma (Frandsen & Pennington, 2018).

-Decongestants are contraindicated in clients with severe hypertension, coronary artery disease (CAD), narrow-angle glaucoma, and some antidepressant use.
+Decongestants are contraindicated in clients with severe hypertension, coronary artery disease (CAD), and narrow-angle glaucoma.
+Caution if client has been on the antidepressant, MAO inhibitors, within the last 14 days.

 Adverse/Side Effects